AckerlyXu/heima/articles/media-services/media-services-portal-creating-live-encoder-enabled-channel.md

 ## Prerequisites
 The following are required to complete the tutorial.

 * To complete this tutorial, you need an Azure account.
-If you don't have an account, you can create a trial account in just a couple of minutes.
+If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Azure Trial](https://www.azure.cn/pricing/1rmb-trial/).
 * A Media Services account.
 To create a Media Services account, see [Create Account](media-services-portal-create-account.md).
 * A webcam and an encoder that can send a single bitrate live stream.